Research Group Access to Justice

 The focus of this research group is on the use of digital platforms that are not equally accessible to all groups of citizens.
 What creates the so-called 'digital divide'?
 And what consequences does this have for attaining and maintaining (human) rights?

 Our research results are incorporated into practical education and training modules.
-In this way, we strive to improve the quality of our social professionals and of legal services in general.
+In this way, we strive to improve the quality of services of social and legal professionals.
 This also serves to increase the accessibility of the legal system for all citizens.

 We work together with: Juridisch Loket, Vereniging van Mediators in Strafzaken, U Centraal, Stichting Rijnstad, Sociale Dienst Drechtsteden, Vivenz Maatschappelijke Dienstverlening, Privacy First en The Netherlands Institute for Human Rights.